ibrahimOcoder/GitHubLike/README.md

   2. Usage of **PNPM** instead of NPM for faster installations, deduplication (avoiding multiple copies of same package) and strict mode by which we can not have multiple versions of the same             package.
   3.  **SCAM pattern** has been used to segregate components and provide clear responsbility and dependency.
   4.  **Dependency Injection** has also been used.
+  5. Integration of **Nebular** components.
+(See: https://akveo.github.io/nebular/docs/getting-started/what-is-nebular)
+  6.  **Future:** Stories of components can be created using **Storybook**s for better understanding of UI flows.
+(See: https://storybook.js.org/tutorials/intro-to-storybook/angular/en/get-started/)